encukou/freezeyt/docs/index.md

 $ python -m pip install freezeyt
 ```

-To install a development version of freezeyt,
+To install a development version of Freezeyt,
 see [Contributing documentation].

 [Contributing documentation]: ./contrib.md